nicklockwood/ShapeScript/docs/src/getting-started-ios.md

 Getting Started
 ---

-ShapeScript Viewer for iOS is designed for opening and exploring 3D models and scenes that use the ShapeScript `.shape` file format.
+ShapeScript Viewer for iOS is designed for opening and editing 3D models and scenes that use the ShapeScript `.shape` file format.

 If you do not have any existing ShapeScript files, you can create one using the `+` button.
 You will be prompted to select a name and location for your new file - you can call it anything you want, but be sure to retain the `.shape` file extension.